-As mentioned previously on page 14, the VR4KDM display interface module (as shown in Fig.13 and Fig.14) can be connected to the GSM module via the 'plug-in' UIM-138 connection (Fig.14 1).
+As mentioned previously on page 13, the VR4KDM display interface module (as shown in Fig.10 and Fig.11) can be connected to the GSM module via the 'plug-in' UIM-138 connection (Fig.11 1).
 The module aids users with disabilities to make the process of calling a number or apartment more user friendly helping comply with the Equality Act 2010.

-The VR4KDM module has a 2 line 16 character, blue backlit LCD (Fig.13 (A)) which is protected behind a 6mm lexan window and displays the call progress information whilst also producing spoken call progress messages through the speaker of the GSM module.
+The VR4KDM module has a 2 line 16 character, blue backlit LCD (Fig.10 (A)) which is protected behind a 6mm lexan window and displays the call progress information whilst also producing spoken call progress messages through the speaker of the GSM module.

 - (A) 2 line 16 character blue backlit display

-- (B) Display contrast adjustment
+- B Display contrast adjustment

 - © Speech annunciation volume adjustment

 - (D) UIM-138 harness connection

 - (E) USB connection

 - (F) Terminal connections

-- G Current firmware version (UIM138 X.X)
+- (G) Current firmware version (UIM138 X.X)

-Programming of the display module can be carried out using the current VX2X00 programming software (version 7.0.0.17 or later) allowing user names, apartment numbers and additional displayed messages to be programmed.
-The VR4KDM module connects to the GSM intercom using the 'plug-in' UIM-138 connection harness and then connects to the PC/laptop using a standard USB cable connection (refer to the connection diagram, Fig.17, on page 19).
+Programming of the display module can be carried out using the current 2X00PC programming software (version 7.0.0.17 or later) allowing user names, apartment numbers and additional displayed messages to be programmed.
+The VR4KDM module connects to the VR4KGSM/4G module using the 'plug-in' UIM-138 connection harness and connects to the PC or laptop using a standard USB cable connection (refer to the connection diagram, Fig.14, on page 18).